Parliament, Ottawa, River, Night

 Copper Spirits and Sights (325 Dalhousie Street)

-If you’re looking for a bar with a view, head up to the city’s tallest rooftop bar and lounge on the 16th floor of the Andaz Ottawa ByWard Market hotel.
+For a bar with a view, head to Copper Spirits & Sights, the city’s tallest rooftop bar on the 16th floor of Andaz Ottawa ByWard Market.
 Check out the chic but relaxed vibe in the indoor lounge or out on the outdoor terrace – the panoramic views are gorgeous from every vantage point!
-And Thursday through Saturday evenings, you can groove to live DJs.

 MURRAY STREET